noahehall/theBookOfNoah/0current/aws/0microservices.md

 #### serverless components (on aws)

-- compute: business logic without the server; code runs on demand and is trigger by events/periodically; generally lambda / farget (for containers)
+- compute: business logic without the server; code runs on demand and is trigger by events/periodically;
+  - lambda is the primary compute option, but is limited by execution time, ram, and triggering events/messaging support
+  - farget is the fallback option, whenever limitations of lambda is unnacceptable
 - storage: always S3, but choosing the appropriate S3 storage class is critical
+  - keeping the raw data around is crucial for replaying events
+  - data partitioning is key, think hard about the bucket name when saving objects to s3 as they naming scheme you chose determines the paritioning of your data
+    - generally you always want logic/naming/structure/year/month/day/minute/etc
 - data stores: relational, key-value, in-memory, document, graph, time series, ledger (blockchain)
 - API proxies: api gateway
 - application integration and orchestration
-  - SQS: for polling based messaging
+  - SQS: for polling based messaging & FIFO queues
   - SNS: for pub-sub based messaging
   - Step Functions: for coordination among lambda based services by defining state machine styled functions. i.e. workflow automation
 - analytics: kinesis for streaming data